agas1911/firestick-loader/README.md

 ***Known Issues:***

+- Currently Does Not Have Rooting Support For FireOS 5.2.1.1.

 - If KingRoot is left installed, Kodi will have playback issues (Unknown Reason.
 Use "unroot" option to remove KingRoot after all root required actions are taken.)
 <br/><br/>